autonity/docs.autonity.org/concepts/validator/index.md

 ## Validator economics
 Validators active in the consensus committee are incentivised toward correct consensus behaviour by rewards and disincentivised from Byzantine behaviour by penalties.

-Incentives are economic gains from [validator commission](/glossary/#delegation-rate) on [staking rewards](/concepts/staking/#staking-rewards), [slashing rewards from AFD](/concepts/afd/#slashing-rewards), block proposer rewards, and rewards from the accountability protocols ([AFD](/concepts/afd/), [OFD](/concepts/ofd/), [OAFD](/concepts/oafd/)) for correct participation in consensus and oracle price reporting.
+Incentives are economic gains from [validator commission](/glossary/#delegation-rate) on [staking rewards](/concepts/staking/#staking-rewards), block proposer rewards, and rewards from the accountability protocols ([AFD](/concepts/afd/), [OFD](/concepts/ofd/), [OAFD](/concepts/oafd/)) for correct participation in consensus and oracle price reporting.

 Disincentives are economic losses incurred for proven validator faults committed while a member of the consensus committee.
 Disincentives are applied by the accountability protocols ([AFD](/concepts/afd/), [OFD](/concepts/ofd/), [OAFD](/concepts/oafd/)) and include stake [slashing](/concepts/staking/#slashing), barring from selection to the consensus committee ('[jailing](/glossary/#jailing)'), the loss of [staking rewards](/glossary/#staking-rewards) and [inflation rewards](/glossary/#inflation-rewards) .

 ### Incentives
 Validator economic returns are earned from:

-- Staking rewards earned from their own [self-bonded](/glossary/#self-bonded) stake.
+- Staking rewards earned from [self-bonded](/glossary/#self-bonded) stake.
 - Commission charged on [staking rewards](/glossary/#staking-rewards) on [delegated](/glossary/#delegated) stake per the [delegation rate](/glossary/#delegation-rate) they charge as commission.
-- The priority fee 'tip' that may be specified in a transaction and which is given to the block proposer as an incentive for including the transaction in a block.
+- The [priority fee 'tip'](/concepts/system-model/#eip-1559-transaction-fee-mechanism-tfm) that may be specified in a transaction and which is given to the block proposer as an incentive for including the transaction in a block.
 - Rewards from accountability protocols:
   - [AFD rewards](/concepts/afd/#slashing-rewards) earned for reporting slashed faults.
   - [OFD rewards](/concepts/ofd/#rewards) earned as a block proposer generating activity proofs that contain signatures for $> \frac{2}{3}$ of block quorum voting power.
   - [OAFD rewards](/concepts/oafd/#rewards) earned for oracle price reporting

-Staking reward revenue potential is determined by the amount of stake bonded to them (their [voting power](/glossary/#voting-power)) and the frequency of their participation in the consensus committee.
+Staking reward revenue potential is determined by the amount of stake bonded to the validator (the validator's [voting power](/glossary/#voting-power)) and the frequency of the validator's participation in the consensus committee.
 This is driven by:

 -  The amount of stake the validator has bonded to it.
 -  The committee size and number of registered validators.